 Extraction:

 A standardised extraction sheet (separate file) and codebook (Appendix B) will be developed and pilot-tested with a sample of studies (k = 3).
 Our approach to missing study codes followed the approach of infer, initiate, impute (Pigott & Polanin, 2020).
-Studies that remain with missing codes for moderator variables following contacting the authors will be handled with listwise deletion (i.e., complete case analysis) within specific moderator analyses.
+Studies that remain with missing codes for moderator variables following contacting the authors will considered for multiple imputation approaches.

 Data extraction will include coding of study characteristics, sample characteristics, outcome data, moderator variables and risk of bias indicators for all included studies.
 Study codes will allow for variables to be used in moderator analysis.
 Extraction will be conducted by the lead author while effect-size information will be coded by a second coder to mitigate errors.
 If coding disagreements arise then these will be resolved through review discussion between coders.
-Agreement and inter-coder reliability will be assessed using the previously described method.
+Percentage agreement and inter-rater reliability statistics (Kappa [κ], Cohen, 1960) will be used to quantify initial agreement between the first and second coder.
+Descriptive classifiers available for interpreting κ will be used (Landis & Koch, 1977) consisting of slight (0-0.2), fair (0.2-0.4), moderate (0.4-0.6), substantial (0.6-0.8), and almost perfect (0.8-1.0).
+25% titles/abstracts and 100% of full texts will be coded by a second coder.

 Systematic reviews and meta-analyses should be fully transparent and reproducible (Pigott & Polanin, 2020).
 To support this, we will pre-register the current protocol through OSF.
 Upon peer-review publication we will share review data, analytical syntax, review findings and version history through the first authors GitHub profile.
 In acquiring, processing, and reporting findings we will follow the PRISMA (2020) and the meta-analyses in psychotherapy (MAP-24; Fluckiger et al., 2018) guidelines.
 A table of studies and their key characteristics will be reported; if the total number of studies exceeds 50 then it will be placed in the supplementary material).